Sharing how I am getting one of the guest rooms in my house holiday ready so my guests will feel comfy and cozy.

 - Follow this tutorial to make a No Sew Pillow Cover

 Now the room is holiday ready.
-Next week I will be showing you how I updated the other guest room in my house.
-It is going to be blue and green.
+The other guest room in my house is going to be blue and green.
+Visit my project gallery to explore Christmas projects for every room in my (and your) house.